yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 **The Tangle is the immutable data structure that contains a history of IOTA transactions.
 All nodes in an IOTA network store a copy of the Tangle in their ledgers and can read from it and attach new transactions to it.**

-Transactions in the Tangle are immutable because their contents are cryptographically referenced to the history of two other transactions.
+Transactions on the Tangle are immutable because their contents are cryptographically referenced to the history of two other transactions.
 So, if any transaction were to change in that history, all the references would be broken.

 ![A directed acyclic graph](../images/dag.png)